 Ph.D., The Fletcher School, Tufts University, Medford, United States

-Mihaela is also an active practitioner with extensive experience advising institutions on global strategies and managing international collaborations.
-In this capacity she has worked at MIT and the Croatian Ministry of Foreign Affairs, as well as consulted for the U.S. government, the European Commission, and the International Institute for Sustainable Development.
-Originally a trade economist with a BA from Croatia, she completed her MA in Law and Diplomacy and PhD in International Relations at The Fletcher School at Tufts University.
+Papa is also an active practitioner with a proven track record advising institutions on global strategies and leading international collaborations and programs.
+She has previously worked at MIT and at the Croatian Ministry of Foreign Affairs, as well as consulted for the U.S. government, the European Commission, and the International Institute for Sustainable Development.
+Originally a trade economist with a BA from Croatia, she completed her MA in Law and Diplomacy and PhD in International Relations at The Fletcher School, Tufts University.